 If you are looking for LGBTQ friendly breakfast spots in the Panhandle, then you are in luck.
 There are plenty of places to eat whether or are just looking for something light like coffee and a bagel or a more hearty breakfast like bacon and eggs.
 There definitely isn’t a shortage of breakfast spots!

-East Past Coffee has fresh coffee and plenty of breakfast options.
+East Past Coffee in Destin has fresh coffee and plenty of breakfast options.
 It’s the perfect place to go if you are wanting to grab a quick bite to eat before heading out for the day.
 It’s known for its smoothies and acai bowls.
 A local favorite is the avocado toast.
 It will provide you with healthy options that’s somewhat filling before you start exploring the area.

 Definitely better than paying a premium price at a certain coffee chain that always spells your name wrong.